 Ron Howard's film chronicling the Apollo 13 mission featured astronaut Ken Mattingly being involved with the rescue mission, although Mattingly himself confesses to this historical falsity.
 In the film, he was exposed to measles (true) and bumped from the mission (true), before being called back in by NASA to lead rescue efforts (false).
 In reality, Mattingly said he had absolutely no assigned role in that rescue; he was a backup crew member who worked with a bunch of teams, not just on one or two projects as in the film.

-#47 on The Best Movies for Familiessee more on Apollo 13
+#27 on The Greatest Movies for Guyssee more on Apollo 13

 In the 2000 Russell Crowe movie, Marcus Aurelius was murdered by his own son, Commodus, during a battle in the Marcomannic War.
 The real Marcus Aurelius died in what is now Vienna, in 180 AD.
 Aurelius gave succession to Commodus in real life, which is a lot different than being murdered by him.